aristocrats/sikky/README.md

 ## Server testing

- Server testing with Mocha will not be integrated because there are too many different ways to do it and I have no idea what configuration you prefer :)
+ A basic server testing solution with Mocha + Rollup is integrated to give a hint on of hit can be done. `npm run test:node`

 ## Async/await